Hinkerliu/SmartTypography/README.md

 ## Usage

-To use SmartTypesetting, follow these steps:
+To use SmartTypography, follow these steps:

 1. Place your EPUB file in the `input` directory.
 2. Run the typesetting script: